VerifyTests/Verify/docs/mdsource/naming.source.md

 The file prefix uses the test name.

-### UseName
+### UseMethodName

-A custom test name can be used via `UseName`
+A custom test name can be used via `UseMethodName`

-snippet: UseName
+snippet: UseMethodName

-Will result in `TheCustomName.verified.txt`.
+Will result in `TestClass.TheCustomName.verified.txt`.

-snippet: UseNameFluent
+snippet: UseMethodNameFluent

-Will result in `TheCustomNameFluent.verified.txt`.
+Will result in `TestClass.TheCustomNameFluent.verified.txt`.

-`UseName` will combine with any of the below `UniqueFor*`s.
+`UseMethodName` will combine with any of the below `UniqueFor*`s.

 ## UniqueFor